roman-milk/roman-milk.github.io/fifty-three-dollars.md

+===

- ****** Fifty-Three Dollars ****** byJust_Plain_Bob© "I want to do it.
+"I want to do it.
 I'm ready to do it and I really, really want to do it, but I guess I need to be practical.
 If I do what I want and cut his cock off the blood will soak through the sheets and into the mattress and the asswipe isn't worth the cost of a new mattress.
 Just cut him loose and throw him out."

  Then she looked Alex right in the eye and said, "I'm going to start carrying a knife to work with me and if you give me any more shit I swear to God I'll walk up to you in the middle of the office and bury the blade in your crotch!
 Believe it!"